ivarref/mikkmokk-proxy/README.md

 mikkmokk-proxy is a reverse proxy server that injects faults on the HTTP layer.

-You can use it to test how well your services handles
+Test how well your services handles
 * failed requests
 * duplicate requests
 * delayed requests